-Nationals of the following countries may enter Thailand by air without a visa for a visit of up to 30 days, crossing into Thailand by land may only get you a visa valid for 15 days.
+Nationals of the following countries may enter Thailand by air without a visa for a visit of up to 30 days.
+Entering Thailand by land may only get you a visa valid for 15 days.

-Australia, Austria, Bahrain, Belgium, Brazil(90 days), Brunei, Canada, Chile(90 days), Czech, Denmark, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, Indonesia, Ireland, Israel, Italy, Japan, Kuwait, Laos, Liechtenstein, Luxembourg, Macau, Malaysia, Netherlands, New Zealand, Norway, Oman, Peru(90 days), Philippines, Poland, Portugal, Qatar, Singapore, Slovakia, Slovenia, South Africa, South Korea(90 days), Spain, Sweden, Switzerland, Turkey, United Arab Emirates, United Kingdom, United States of America and Vietnam.
+Argentina(90 days), Australia, Austria, Bahrain, Belgium, Brazil(90 days), Brunei, Cambodia(14 days), Canada, Chile(90 days), Czech, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, Iceland, Indonesia, Ireland, Israel, Italy, Japan, Kuwait, Laos, Liechtenstein, Luxembourg, Macau, Malaysia, Mongolia, Netherlands, New Zealand, Norway, Oman, Peru(90 days), Philippines, Poland, Portugal, Russia, Qatar, Singapore, Slovakia, Slovenia, South Africa, South Korea(90 days), Spain, Sweden, Switzerland, Turkey, United Arab Emirates, United Kingdom, United States of America and Vietnam.

 Nationals from the following countries can obtain a visa on arrival and stay for up to 15 days.

-Andorra, Bhutan, Bulgaria, China, Cyprus, Estonia, Ethiopia, India, Kazakhstan, Latvia, Lithuania, Maldives, Malta, Mauritius, Oman, Romania, Russian Federation, Saudi Arabia, San Marino, Taiwan, Ukraine and Uzbekistan.
+Andorra, Bhutan, Bulgaria, China, Cyprus, Ethiopia, India, Kazakhstan, Latvia, Lithuania, Maldives, Malta, Mauritius, Romania, Saudi Arabia, San Marino, Taiwan, Ukraine and Uzbekistan.

-If you overstay your visa you are looking at 500Bht per day at the border/airport.
+If you overstay your visa you will have to pay 500Bht per day at the border/airport.
 If you get caught by the police anywhere else you are looking at MINIMUM a few days in a Thai prison.
 Overstaying (even by one day) may result in prison, trial and deportation.

 Visa to Thailand